Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: CoT Sensitivity Results

 \section{CoT Sensitivity Results}

-We probe whether the final answer depends on the written rationale by swapping the CoT with either an ellipsis (\textit{omission}) or a counterfactual rationale that entails the opposite label (\textit{substitution}).
-The dominant pattern is the \emph{absence} of flips.
-Under omission ("Ellipses"), flip-rates remain near baseline across model–task pairs, so the great majority of examples keep the original answer (Table~\ref{tab:cot-sensitivity}).
-Even under substitution ("Mistakes"), many items still do not change—especially on Social Chemistry—though Anachronisms, Logical Deduction, and Sports show larger movement.
-Taken together, these non-flips indicate limited sensitivity of the final decision to the presence of a rationale (under omission) and only task-dependent sensitivity to its content (under substitution), consistent with a stable pre-CoT decision for many inputs.
+We probe whether the final answer depends on the written rationale by swapping the CoT with either ellipses (\textit{omission}) or a counterfactual rationale that entails the opposite label (\textit{substitution}).
+Under omission (``Ellipses''), the great majority of examples keep the original answer: flip rates are at or below 20\% in 18 of 20 model--dataset pairs (Table~\ref{tab:cot-sensitivity}), with both exceptions on Sports Understanding (52\% for Gemma 2 9B and 32\% for Qwen 2.5 1.5B).
+Under substitution (``Incorrect CoT''), flips are more frequent and task-dependent: highest on Anachronisms (52--78\%), moderate on Logical Deduction and Sports Understanding, and lowest on Social Chemistry.
+Omission thus indicates that the answer rarely depends on the presence of a rationale, while substitution shows that the answer can often be overridden by contrary reasoning in context; both patterns are consistent with an answer that is formed before the CoT but held defeasibly.